Myndex/SAPC-APCA/README.md

 ## IMPLEMENTATIONS
 The libraries are plain vanilla Javascript.
 Planned adds include PHP, <s>OpenOffice Calc (spreadsheet)</s> DONE!, and Python, as those cover the most likely use cases.
 Many of the available inputs to the functions can remain at their defaults, though these extra inputs can be used in more specialized situations (such as creating content specifically for daylight/outdoors, or specifically for dark nights, etc.).

-A plain language walkthrough, LaTeX math, and pseudocode are below:
+A plain language walkthrough, LaTeX math, and most basic JS are below:

 -----

 ### Font Use Lookup Table

 Font lookup tables are under evaluation.
 Will post fresh one soon!
+(In the meantime, you can use LUT version d12e)

 [![](images/APCAtable98G4g.png)]